 Use a Garden Planner

 Using a garden planner is one of our best tips because it can really help you in planning ahead as far as when to start seeds indoors, when to transfer seedlings outside, when to plant, and it can even help predict your harvest.

 Knowing approximately when you’ll start to harvest your crops is important so you can be sure your calendar and free time matches up to be able to preserve and properly store your harvest so none of it goes to waste.

 Know Your Average First and Last Frost Dates

 Seeds and crops are picky about the weather.
-Sometimes you can get away planting certain items before or after the average frost date, but in general, you’ll want to follow the best practices for planting and harvesting based on these dates.
+Sometimes you can get away with planting certain items before or after the average frost date, but in general, you’ll want to follow the best practices for planting and harvesting based on these dates.

 Our best advice, even above following the prediction for the zone you’re in, is to ask your closest neighbors (who have hopefully gardened for many seasons) when they generally plant and harvest their garden.